What is a Good Score on the GMAT?

 The first question that generally pops up in the mind of any MBA aspirant is “What is a good score on the GMAT?”.
 What sort of score will help me get admission into the B-school of my choice?
 What is a great score that will safely get me admission into a top B-school?

 The answer to this question is very tricky as all B-schools are different.
 Their criteria of selection vary and the way they use GMAT scores and other scores is also different.
 A high GMAT score does not in itself guarantee admission into the B-school of your choice but a low score will definitely keep you out of the race.
 Essentially, a good GMAT score is a ticket that will let you enter into the race for admission into respectable Business Schools.

 To understand it further, let’s take a look at the percentile ranking chart.

-Here is a tip – Do thorough research on different B-schools in the area you want to apply.
+Here is a tip – Do thorough research on different B-schools in the area to which you want to apply.
 Look for the B-schools which suit your profile, career growth, lifestyle, budget, and environment.
-Environment is very important as extreme weather conditions may or may not suit your health.
+The environment is very important as extreme weather conditions may or may not suit your health.
 You must start your research at least 6-8 months before application deadlines.
 Be realistic.
 Not everyone can get admission into Harvard or Stanford.
 These come under Dream schools.
-In fact, a GMAT score of 800 also won’t ensure admission into top 10 B-schools if you lack in the other areas.
+In fact, a GMAT score of 800 also won’t ensure admission into the top 10 B-schools if you lack in the other areas.
 Divide the schools of your choice into three categories – Safe, Reach, and Dream.
-Then aim for the score which is higher than the average of the GMAT scores of these schools.
+Then aim for a score that is higher than the average GMAT scores of these schools.
 Lastly, always remember that a GMAT score is a part of your admission application, but it is an important part.
-So, make a plan and start prepping up for it right now.
+So, make a plan and start prepping for it right now.